No problem can withstand the assault of sustained thinking.

 How we consistently think about our life and circumstances significantly influences the quality of life we live.
 In fact, your thoughts influence everything you do and feel.
-More specifically, they influence how you perceive the world around you, and as such they influence the emotions you experience throughout the day.
-And of course these emotions impact the actions you will take or refrain from taking.
-Therefore, your thoughts directly influence the results you are able to realize within each moment.
+More specifically, they influence how you perceive the world around you, and as such, they influence the emotions you experience throughout the day.
+And of course, these emotions impact the actions you will take or refrain from taking.
+Therefore, your thoughts directly influence the results you’re able to realize at each moment.

 Given all this, it’s quite clear that our thoughts are extremely powerful.
 In fact, they are the central force that guides everything we do and experience each day.
 Therefore, it could be said that by changing how you think about your life and circumstances, you can almost instantly alter the course of your life.
 But how do we do this?
 How do we get started?
 How can we begin thinking about our life and circumstances in more optimal ways?

-Resourceful thinking involves a process of thinking about your life and circumstances that allows you to get the most from yourself in any situation.
+Resourceful thinking involves a process of thinking about your life and circumstances that allow you to get the most from yourself in any situation.
 Moreover, it’s about making the most of every situation you find yourself in.
-And all this of course requires that you think about your life and circumstances in a very specific way that naturally allows you to be more resourceful.
+And all this, of course, requires that you think about your life and circumstances in a very specific way that naturally allows you to be more resourceful.

 Introducing 360 Degree Thinking